 - For current Johns Hopkins University students who have questions about grading: our general advice is to take courses for a grade when possible.
 When you apply to medical, dental, or other health professions school, the schools will want to see all of your grades.
 While they want you to do well in science coursework, they also want well-rounded applicants who can demonstrate academic diversity beyond the sciences.
 They want to see students rise to the challenge and adapt to the circumstances.
 However, they also know extenuating circumstances can occur, so please discuss any challenges or questions with your academic advisor and pre-professional advisor.

-Word Document: Word Document: Ideas for Pre-Health Students During COVID-19 is a helpful guide on how to stay involved and busy at this time.
+PDF Document: Ideas-for-Prehealth-Students-During-COVID-19 is a helpful guide on how to stay involved and busy at this time.
 The list of ideas was comprised by members of the National Association of Advisors for the Health Professions (NAAHP) and updated by Pre-Professional Advising, and ideas are quite varied.
 Although clinical options are included in the list, we have additional ideas for clinical experience in this PowerPoint Document: PowerPoint Document: PowerPoint.

 In addition, we suggest you contact the Johns Hopkins University Center for Social Concern for a comprehensive list of community service opportunities.